oroinc/documentation/user/back-office/marketing/promotions/coupons/manage-coupons-in-orders.rst

 To view the coupon codes that apply to the selected order:

 1. Navigate to **Sales > Orders** in the main menu.
-2. Click once to open the required order to open it.
+2. Click to open the required order to open it.
 3. Click **Promotions and Discounts** to open the section.
 4. Under **All Promotions** on the left of the section, click |IcView| at the end of the coupon code row.